GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 ## Install Cloud Dataflow samples on Cloud Shell

-The Python version of Cloud Dataflow requires a development environment that has Python, the Google Cloud SDK, and the Apache Beam SDK for Python.
+Dataflow runs jobs written using the Apache Beam SDK.
+To submit jobs to the Dataflow Service using Python, your development environment will require Python, the Google Cloud SDK, and the Apache Beam SDK for Python.
 Additionally, Cloud Dataflow uses pip, Python's package manager, to manage SDK dependencies.

 This tutorial uses a Cloud Shell that has Python and pip already installed.
 If you prefer, you can do this tutorial [on your local